What Is Rhinoplasty?

 The Rhinoplasty Preparation

-Before the procedure, patients might be asked to adjust their medications.
+Before the procedure, the doctor may ask the patient to adjust their medications.
 This is primarily due to the risks of the surgery itself.
 Patients who are using blood thinners are at risk if they do not discontinue their use in advance.
-Dosages are carefully monitored or reduced depending on a number of individual safety factors.
+The provider will carefully monitor or reduce dosages depending on a number of individual safety factors.

 Nicotine use is not advised.
 Before surgery, a patient will need to stop smoking or vaping at least several weeks in advance.
-Aspirin and some other over-the-counter medications should also be avoided in addition to certain herbal supplements.
+The patient should also avoid Aspirin and some other over-the-counter medications in addition to certain herbal supplements.

-The procedure is performed at the Miami Center for Plastic Surgery.
-A ride to and from the appointment will be necessary.
+Dr. Salloum will perform the procedure at the Miami Center for Plastic Surgery.
+Patients will need a ride to and from the appointment.
 It’s important to arrange this beforehand so there is no confusion or concern.

 The Rhinoplasty Surgery

-Depending on the type of surgery required, the procedure can be performed with the patient under local anesthesia and sedation or general anesthesia.
-During the procedure, both bone and cartilage can be readjusted to change the shape of a nose.
+Depending on the type of surgery required, the surgeon may be able to perform the procedure with the patient under local anesthesia and sedation or general anesthesia.
+During the procedure, the doctor can readjust both bone and cartilage to change the shape of a nose.

 Rhinoplasty usually involves a small incision at the base of the nose.
-From here, the nasal structure can be shaped, sometimes using cartilage from other areas of the nose.
+From here, the surgeon can shape the nasal structure, sometimes using cartilage from other areas of the nose.
 After the alterations are complete, both the skin and tissue can be properly restored.

 The Rhinoplasty Recovery

 Patients will need time to rest after the procedure.
-An internal dressing will remain inside the nose for approximately one week.
-A splint is placed for support which will continue to protect the nose.
+An internal dressing will remain inside the nose for approximately 1 week.
+The provider will place a splint for support, which will continue to protect the nose.
 This, too, will be removed in approximately 7 days.

 Typically, patients take one week off from work.
-There will be some swelling, but this is not permanent and the majority of it should subside after a few weeks.
+They will experience some temporary swelling, and the majority of it should subside after a few weeks.
 The last of the residual swelling can take up to a year to resolve.

 Rhinoplasty FAQs